MarcosPampuch/Twitter_NoSQL_pipeline/README.md

  ## Observations

  - All the tweets are been stored in a timezone three hours later than here in Brazil.
- - The key credentials to access the Stream and the server credentials to login are stored in **credentials.py** file.
-(REMOVED)
+ - The key credentials to access the Stream and the server credentials to login were excluded to prevent bad usage
  - More info about Twitter's API can be found [here](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/introduction)